shoeffner/mthesis/src/gaze_library.md

 (\SI{1/4}{{inches}}) sensor[^cnetisight] with an aspect ratio of 4:3.
 The 15 inches MacBook Pro from mid 2015 used for Gaze's development has a default webcam resolution of \SI{1280 x 720}{{pixels}}, which leads to an aspect ratio of 16:9.
-The sensor size is \SI{0.00635}{\meter}\todo{update sensor size if needed}.
+Since the sensor size is unknown, the best available approximation is to use the old known value, \SI{0.00635}{\meter}.
+It follows that the sensor size is \SI{0.0055 x 0.0031}{\meter}, although it is likely that they use a different size in reality since the aspect ratio changed.

 [^cnetisight]: https://www.cnet.com/products/apple-isight/specs/, Accessed: 2018-01-09.

-TODO(shoeffner): Remeasure sensor size using reference image and explain procedure

 Additionally to setting the sensor parameters, the webcam can be calibrated for the use with OpenCV.
 Calibration in this case means to estimate the camera matrix and distortion coefficients of a camera, which can be used to undistort the images.
 Gaze does not directly undistort the images to process them further, but algorithms like [`cv::solvePnP`](https://docs.opencv.org/3.3.1/d9/d0c/group__calib3d.html#ga549c2075fac14829ff4a58bc931c033d), which is used by Gaze, benefit from exact values.